airbr/newpersonal/readme.md

 ![100s on Lighthouse](readme-assets/100.png)

-My website is now WCAG Tested with the Playwright testing library and receives no obvious errors.
+My website is now tested for accessibility with the Playwright testing library and receives no obvious errors.
+Contrast appears good!

 ![Tests passing](readme-assets/playwright.png)

 Additionally, the website still gets 100's on all four Lighthouse categories!
+This is on local tests I have done and PageSpeed Insights.

 ### Update 7.0.0